DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-12. Click on "Custom: Install Windows only(advanced)".
-We don't have anything installed yet to upgrade.
+12. Click "Custom: Install Windows only(advanced)".
+I do not have anything installed yet to upgrade.
     <br>
     <br>